-If you worked at Mears Transportation within the past 3 years: To join the case against Mears and seek to collect lost wages, overtime, and other damages that you may be entitled to receive, you must “opt in” (join) by submitting this form: Click here to download a consent form to “opt in” (join) this lawsuit.
+If you worked at Mears Transportation within the past 4 years: If you seek to collect lost wages, overtime, and other damages that you may be entitled to receive, please provide your contact information by filling in this form.

 Do I Have To Pay Anything for Your Representation?

 You do not have to pay anything to our firm if you join the lawsuit.
 We will only be paid if the lawsuit is successful in obtaining relief either through a settlement or final judgment, and that payment will only come out of that settlement or final judgment or otherwise directly from Mears as approved by the Court.